-To book Cameron Colquhoun please contact a JLA agent.
+To book Cameron Colquhoun please contact your JLA Agent.

 As well as examining the myths, strategies and practices of cybersecurity, Cameron also challenges companies to explore what data is openly available.
 Information on their business, clients and employees can be just as damaging as someone hacking into their private servers.
 He also covers a wide range of data and technology issues from how states and tech companies are using data to how to know what is the right or wrong information to use to make a decision.